Cottage cheese is a delicious curd product characterized by its distinct mild flavor. You may also know it as curds and

 Once you’ve opened your cottage cheese, make sure you reseal the package well.
 If it’s not resealable, transfer your cottage cheese to an airtight container.

 This will help protect your cottage cheese against bacteria, moisture, and other odors in your refrigerator.

 Remember to practice good food hygiene – use clean utensils and never double dip!
 You don’t want to risk cross-contamination, which will make your cottage cheese go bad faster.

-Expect your cottage cheese to last up to 1 week once opened in the refrigerator.
-Depending on the age of your cottage cheese before opening, how well you’ve stored it, and the specific brand you’ve purchased, your cottage cheese may last up to 2 weeks.
+Expect your cottage cheese to last up to one week once opened in the refrigerator.
+Depending on the age of your cottage cheese before opening, how well you’ve stored it, and the specific brand you’ve purchased, your cottage cheese may last up to two weeks.

 If you’re ever unsure if your cottage cheese is still good, look for changes in appearance, smell, and taste – in that order.
-Spot any mold and the whole tub is ready for the bin.
-Since cottage cheese is soft and has a high water content, bacteria will spread fast.
+Spot any mold, and the whole tub is ready for the bin.
+Since cottage cheese is soft and has high water content, bacteria will spread fast.

 The Summary Of Freezing Cottage Cheese

 Now, you’ve got all the information you need to know if freezing cottage cheese is your best bet and how to do it if so.
 Here’s a quick rundown if you need it: